The names associated with the Groom Lake test facility include both formal and informal designations, and don't all refer to precisely the same thing.

 Paradise Ranch is the name suggested for the test site by Clarence "Kelly" Johnson of Lockheed in 1955.
 According to his personal log, this name was approved and accepted.
 This is why many oldtimers refer to the site as "The Ranch."
 This nickname has been used for many years as generations of workers passed it on.

 Watertown is the official name bestowed on the test site in 1956.
 It was taken from the name of CIA director Allen Dulles' hometown.
 Watertown is still legally listed as a member of Alamo Township in Lincoln County, Nevada.

 Area 51 is the designation applied following the land seizure of 20 June 1958.
 This designation specifically identifies a 38,400-acre block of land surrounding the airfield and much of the lakebed.

 Dreamland is the radio callsign for the base, introduced in the late 1960s (it replaced Yuletide).
-It referred specifically to a large area of airspace (a special operations area) surrounding Area 51 and parts of the Nevada Test Site and Nellis range.
+It referred specifically to a large area of airspace (a special operations area) surrounding Area 51, including parts of the Nevada National Security Site (NNSS) and the Nellis Test and Training Range (NTTR).
 Eventually, the Dreamland airspace was reduced to cover an approximately 24-square-mile box with Groom Lake at its center.
 This resulted in many pilots (mostly Red Flag participants) nicknaming it "The Box" or "Red Square" (because it was defined as a no-fly zone during the various exercises in the range).
 The Dreamland callsign still appears in Air Force pilot's flight guides.